 Give Kids Some Control

-As you plan your week, allow the kids to make choices as to how their days will go.
+As you plan your week, allow the kids to choose how their days will go.
 Psychologists agree that providing young children opportunities to make choices and have a say in their day builds respect, invites cooperation, develops problem-solving skills, and capitalizes on their normal human need for power and control.
-When parents allow their kids to use their voice and make decisions on their own, it strengthens the bond between parent and child as well.
+When parents allow their kids to use their voice and make decisions on their own, it strengthens the bond between parent and child.

 Here are some great ways to allow kids to make choices in their flexible homeschool schedule.
 They can choose: